What you need to know?

 7. Information You may provide to us if you are a Visitor to the Site seeking access to a Professional.

 7.1.
-You will be asked a number of questions about yourself and your health concerns and needs.
+You may be asked a number of questions, or select filters that refer to your health concerns and needs.
 This information is not permanently collected by Radiant and is used only for the purpose of proposing to you one or more Professionals who may be of assistance to you.
-It will not be visible to any other Site User or Site administrator, including those Professionals from whom the Visitor may Request a Call Back.
-The Request a Call Back email sent to one or more Professionals, containing the name and phone number of the Visitor, is not saved by Radiant.
-All information entered by the Visitor will be deleted from the Site after each Visitor session and will not be stored by Radiant or on the device used, meaning that answers provided will not be available next time the Site is visited.
+It will not be visible to any other Site User or Site administrator, including those Professionals from whom the Visitor may contact.

 8. How we retain Personal Information